Aging-associated diseases: Stroke

 Stroke was the second most frequent cause of death worldwide in 2011, accounting for 6.2 million deaths (~11% of the total).
 Stroke could occur at any age, including in childhood, the risk of stroke increases exponentially from 30 years of age, and the cause varies by age.
 Advanced age is one of the most significant stroke risk factors.
 95% of strokes occur in people age 45 and older, and two-thirds of strokes occur in those over the age of 65.
 A person's risk of dying if he or she does have a stroke also increases with age.

+Endocrine diseases

+Studies in animal models show that clearance of senescent cells improves multiple age related endocrine disorders.

+Osteoporosis

+Bone density declines with age.
+By the age of 85 years, ~70% of women and 30% of men have a osteoporosis defined as a bone density less than or equal to 2.5 standard deviations lower than young adults.